-The Plan is based on an overall development strategy (Figure 4) which focuses most development to the main settlements of the National Park - Aviemore, Ballater, Grantown-on Spey, Kingussie and Newtonmore.
+The proposed Plan was based on an overall development strategy that focussedmost development to the main settlements of the National Park - Aviemore, Ballater, Grantown-on Spey, Kingussie and

+Newtonmore.
 These settlements are referred to as 'strategic settlements'.

 In additional to the strategic settlements, the development strategy also identifies 'intermediate settlements' and 'rural settlements'.
 Intermediate settlements will accommodate development to meet wider needs, albeit at a more modest scale than within the strategic settlements, whilst development in rural settlements will primarily be aimed at meeting local need.